Rajatha19/DSA/Divisors/README.md

-A number which completely divides another number is called it's divisor.
+A number which completely divides another number is called it's divisor

 Examples: